haexhub/nuxt-starter-project/README.md

 - [drizzle](https://orm.drizzle.team/)

 It consists of a simple layout, where you can switch between a dark and light theme, select a language and a basic login page.
 Just enough to get you startet quickly.
 It only contains tailwind as css framework but no component framework.
-This has to be choosen by you, if you feel the desire to have one.
+This has to be choosen by yourself, if you feel the desire to have one.

 ## Setup